How do I resolve the "session '0' not found" and "Error sending http request and maximum retry encountered" errors in Amazon EMR?

 sudo start livy-server

-When livy-server is restarting, your cluster is unavailable.
-To avoid downtime, configure the Livy application when you launch an Amazon EMR cluster.
+Note: When your livy-server restarts, you can't access your cluster.
+To avoid downtime, configure the Apache Livy application when you launch an Amazon EMR cluster.

 [